-Executing a T-sheet of a coastal area required a land-based draughting headquarters, a launch, a crew of supporting surveyors and equipment.
+Executing a T-sheet of a coastal area required a land-based headquarters for drafting, a launch and cutter for transport, a crew of supporting assistants and equipment.
 Most details of the surveying process and the number of helpers on Gilbert's team are not recorded.
 When commencing work on an island, scores of triangulation stations were established along its shore.
 Survey data were recorded by plane table and the final product was completed at the headquarters office, usually in the winter.
 Given limitations implicit in line-of-sight surveying within densely forested landscapes, it is not immediately evident how many of the nearly invisible inland details were collected, let alone with such remarkable accuracy.

 APPENDIX IV.
 What purpose did the T-sheets serve?